Odil Ahmedov

-Odil Akhmedov (Uzbek Cyrillic: Одил Аҳмедов; born 25 November 1987) is a former Uzbek professional footballer who played as a central midfielder.
+Odil Akhmedov (Uzbek Cyrillic: Одил Ахмедов; born 25 November 1987) is a former Uzbek professional footballer who played as a central midfielder.
 He represented Uzbekistan national team.

 Club career

 Early years

 Born in Namangan Province, Akhmedov began playing football in reserve side of Pakhtakor Tashkent.
 After two seasons, he joined the first team and won the Uzbek League twice with the club.

 Pakhtakor

 He made his official debut for the first-team of Pakhtakor on 16 May 2006 aged 18, in an Uzbek League away match against Qizilqum Zarafshon.

 It was revealed by Pakhtakor that Odil Ahmedov had received offers from foreign clubs such as the Russian Premier League members Krylia Sovetov Samara and FC Dynamo Moscow.
 But Pakhtakor officials believed that Odil Ahmedov deserves a better offer referring to the top European clubs such as the ones from England, Spain, Germany, Italy, and France.

 After his stunning performance at the 2011 AFC Asian Cup, a lot of clubs showed interest in him, for example the Russian teams such as Rubin Kazan, Anzhi Makhachkala, and Lokomotiv Moscow, Spanish side Málaga CF, English side Bolton Wanderers, French side AS Monaco, Saudi side Al-Ittihad, Ukrainian sides Dynamo Kyiv and Metalist Kharkiv, and the Turkish side Beşiktaş J.K.
 The highest prices were from the Saudi side Al-Shabab who have offered 8 million euros, and the Qatari side Al-Gharafa offering 12 million euros.

 Since the European transfer window closed on 31 January, Odil Akhmedov could not play in a European club till the summer transfer window opens.
 He still have had the offer from Al-Shabab for 8 million euros, and Al-Gharafa for 12 million euros, he needed to make his decision before the clubs canceled their offer, or else he might be left at his current club Pakhtakor.

 There were rumours that Odil Akhmedov was seen in front of the Jeonbuk's office.